Imig Music Building

 Cremaschi is in demand as a specialist on Latin American piano music.
+He is the editor and recording artist for the new edition of Alberto Ginastera's Doce Preludios Americanos, published by Carl Fischer Publishing in 2016.
 Between 1996 and 2002, he was a member of the Argentine Foundation “Ostinato,” founded and directed by his former teacher Dora De Marinis.
 As a member of this foundation, and in collaboration with other members, he recorded Argentine music for the labels IRCO, Ostinato and Marco Polo, and participated in concert tours in the US and Europe.
-Since 2004, he actively collaborates with the Argentine composer and CU professor emeritus Luis Jorge Gonzalez.
-His recordings of solo and chamber music by Dr. Gonzalez’s have been released in the CDs Las Puertas del Tiempo (2009) and Fervor (2012) by the British label Meridian.
+Since 2004, he actively collaborated with the Argentine composer and CU professor emeritus Luis Jorge Gonzalez until his death in 2016.
+His recordings of solo and chamber music by Gonzalez have been released in the CDs Las Puertas del Tiempo (2009), Fervor (2012) and Tango:Body and Soul (2015) by the British label Meridian Records.
 Las Puertas del Tiempo was praised by Fanfare Magazine as “exemplary.”

-Alejandro Cremaschi teaches piano pedagogy, applied piano, class piano and keyboard harmony, and coordinates the class piano area at CU.
+Alejandro Cremaschi teaches piano pedagogy, applied piano and class piano, and coordinates the class piano area and the Youth Piano Program at CU.
 He was the President of the Colorado State Music Teachers Association between 2012 and 2014.